ente-io/ente/infra/copycat-db/README.md

 ## Restoring

 The service also knows how to restore the latest backup into a Postgres instance.
-This functionality is used to periodically verify that the backups are restorable.
+This functionality by a separate service (Phoenix) to periodically verify that the backups are restorable.

 To invoke this, use "./restore.sh" as the command when running the container (e.g. `./test.sh ./restore.sh`).
 This will restore the latest backup into the